zzz403/Handwriting-Recognition/README.md

 ## Purpose

 The purpose of this project is to demonstrate the process of building, training, and evaluating a neural network for digit classification.
-This project was created as part of my 11th-grade coursework to showcase my understanding of machine learning and neural networks.
+This project was created as part of my machine learning coursework to showcase my understanding of machine learning and neural networks.

 ## How It Works